 Ancillary Service Providers Results Tab.

+The following field instructions describe the data that the reporting plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(f) and (h)(6)(B).
+Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used within the field instructions for this report form.

-The information entered by the health plan on each Results Tab is used to auto-populate and auto-calculate the Summary of Rates of Compliance Tab and the Network by Provider Survey Type Tab.
-In order for the auto-calculated fields to operate correctly, health plans shall include the PAAS results for all network providers in a single Results Report Form.
+The information entered by the health plan on each Results Tab is used to auto-populate and auto-calculate the Summary Rates of Compliance Tab and the Network by Provider Survey Type Tab.
+In order for the auto-calculated fields to operate correctly, a health plan shall include the PAAS results for all network providers in a single Results Report Form.
 The health plan shall complete all required fields.

 Results Report Form: Results Tab (Form No. 40-264)